stevedepp/498fpdv5/README.md

 #

-> wrinkle is that the 5 minute timer I created sees the Lamnda function
+> The wrinkle is that my 5 minute timer I created sees the Lamnda function, ...

 ### Wrinkle 2.0 :
 ### Event ‘5minutetimer’ sees (targets) Lambda ‘serverlessproducer’